vivekvky/virgin-atlantic-excercise/README.md

 Added `proxy` in the package.json to fix cross orgin error.

-Added external library `loadash.debouce` for wait time of keystroke of price field such that performance improves.
+Added external library `loadash.debouce, react-bootstrap, bootstrap icons`

 Used `contextapi` for the state management.

 ### `npm start`